-New glove box essential for
+New glove box essential for research work

 As part of our work in the EU SO2SAY project, looking at alternatives to sulphite, we are running a work package on novel modified atmosphere processing.
 For this, a suitable glove box has been obtained within which different products can be both prepared and packed under different modified atmospheres, including nitrogen, carbon dioxide, argon and carbon monoxide excluding oxygen.